EnjoyingFOSS/feeel/CONTRIBUTING.md

 Develop
 =======
+You'll need to set up Flutter on your device ([Linux](https://docs.flutter.dev/get-started/install/linux#install-flutter-manually), [macOS](https://docs.flutter.dev/get-started/install/macos), or [Windows](https://docs.flutter.dev/get-started/install/windows)) to work on Feeel.
+If you're developing for Linux, you'll also need to [install the prerequisites for the audio library Feeel uses](https://github.com/bluefireteam/audioplayers/blob/main/packages/audioplayers_linux/requirements.md).

-Find a development issue on [Gitlab](https://gitlab.com/enjoyingfoss/feeel/-/issues) and start working on it.
+Once that's done, find a development issue on [Gitlab](https://gitlab.com/enjoyingfoss/feeel/-/issues) and start working on it.

 Need help getting around the code?
 Get help from the community on [Matrix](https://matrix.to/#/!jFShhgWHRXehKXrToU:matrix.org?via=matrix.org).